FIRST Lego League Open Championships: 2013 Sydney, Australia

 The 2013 First Lego League Asia-Pacific Open Championship was held in Macquarie University, Sydney, from the 4th to 6 July 2013.
 30 teams came from countries including India, Brazil, China, Japan, South Korea, Philippines, Hong Kong, Singapore, Taiwan, Egypt, Australia and Thailand.

 2015 Sydney, Australia

 The 2015 First Lego League Asia-Pacific Open Championship was held at Macquarie University, Sydney, from the 10th to 12 July 2015.

 More than 40 teams from around the globe came to participate.

 2016 Sydney, Australia

 The Asia Pacific Open 2016 took place in Sydney, Australia on the 3-5 of July 2016.

 2017 Sydney, Australia

 The Asia Pacific Open 2017 took place in Sydney, Australia on the 6–9 July 2017.

+2022 Sydney, Australia

+2025 Sydney, Australia

+The Asia Pacific Open Championships took place at Macquarie University in Sydney, Australia between 3-6 July 2025, featuring over 56 teams from around the globe.